wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Sales Analysis workspace contents](../media/lab-8-20-ssm.png)](../media/lab-8-20-ssm.png#lightbox)

-	The pubilication has added a report and a dataset.
+	The publication has added a report and a dataset.
 If you don’t see them, press **F5** to reload the browser, and then expand the workspace again.

 	The data model has been published to become a dataset.
 The report—used to test your model calculations—has been added as a report.
 This report is not required, so you will now delete it.